 However, a diagnosis is not always straightforward, and sometimes, claimants may have multiple coexisting diagnoses, each contributing to the overall picture of disability.
 A diagnosis provides a critical framework, but it is not the end of the investigation.
 Instead, it’s the first step in understanding how the diagnosed condition(s) affect your ability to function.

-Functional impairment refers to how a condition—or multiple conditions—affect your ability to carry out essential tasks in your daily life or job functions.
+Functional impairment refers to how a condition—or multiple conditions—affects the ability to carry out essential tasks in daily life or job functions.
 While a diagnosis identifies a medical issue, functional impairment describes the practical implications of living with that diagnosis.

 - Activities of Daily Living (ADLs): How does the diagnosis impact tasks like bathing, eating, dressing, toileting, and moving around?